31M Americans to bet on Super Bowl, gambling group estimates

 ATLANTIC CITY, N.J.
 (AP) — A record 31.5 million Americans plan to bet on this year’s Super Bowl, according to estimates released Tuesday by the gambling industry’s national trade group.

-The American Gaming Association forecasted that over $7.6 billion will be wagered on pro football’s championship game set for Sunday.
+The American Gaming Association forecasts that over $7.6 billion will be wagered on pro football’s championship game set for Sunday.

 Both the amount of people planning to bet (up 35% from last year) and the estimated amount of money being bet (up 78% from last year) are new records.